dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1862](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1862): Prefer using 'StringComparer' to perform case-insensitive string comparisons

-Avoid calling 'ToLower', 'ToUpper', 'ToLowerInvariant' and 'ToUpperInvariant' to perform case-insensitive string comparisons when using 'CompareTo'.
+Avoid calling 'ToLower', 'ToUpper', 'ToLowerInvariant' and 'ToUpperInvariant' to perform case-insensitive string comparisons when using 'CompareTo', because they lead to an allocation.
 Instead, use 'StringComparer' to perform case-insensitive comparisons.

 |Item|Value|
 |-|-|